jhmcstanton/jhmcstanton.github.io/posts/projects/2018-07-31-config-joiner-json.markdown

  `config-joiner-json` is built in `Haskell` primarily using [`aeson`](http://hackage.haskell.org/package/aeson-1.4.0.0/docs/Data-Aeson.html) for the JSON handling.

  `config-joiner-json` is both the binary outlined above and a library.
-The library houses the all of the JSON reading, parsing, joining, writing, and even includes a handy `joinMain` method to wrap it all up.
+The library houses all of the JSON reading, parsing, joining, writing, and even includes a handy `joinMain` method to wrap it all up.
 The binary basically combines `joinMain` with some option parsing, courtesy of [`optparse-applicative`](http://hackage.haskell.org/package/optparse-applicative), with some file system discovery.